andrewcannan/infinite_realms/README.md

 ### Add Review Page

 When the user clicks the Leave a Review button on the product details page, they are redirected to the Add Review page for that product.
 The Add Review page contributes to a dynamic and interactive shopping experience, empowering users to share their opinions and contribute to the collective knowledge about products available in the store.
+Ability to add a review is limited to authenticated users.

 <details>
 <summary>Add Review- Desktop</summary>